-Registration opens Monday, January 6.
+Registration opens Wednesday, January 4th.

 - 1. Log in to www.youthleadership.net with your username and password. - 2.
 Click the E-Congress link from the Welcome page. - 3.
 Click the BLUE National E-Congress tab (NOT the My E-Congress tab). - 4.
-A Yellow box will appear with 2014 National E-Congress in it.
-Below there will be a RED join link.
-Click the word join. - 5.
+A Yellow box will appear with 2023 National E-Congress inside.
+Below there will be a RED Join link.
+Click Join. - 5.
 Your registration is complete.